sagemathinc/cocalc-doc/source/howto/project-invitation-tokens.rst

 * There is no limit on what users can see in the project.
 If you share an invitation link, be sure there is no without private information in the project!

+There's some discussion about the implementation of invitation tokens and possible enhancements under the CoCalc GitHub issue: `Have a special url for projects... #885 <https://github.com/sagemathinc/cocalc/issues/885>`_.